Uncertainties due to hadronic production in final-state interactions at long-baseline neutrino facility: Experimental details and simulations

-We have used DUNE-ND $\nu_{\mu}$ and $\bar{\nu_{\mu}}$flux \cite{2_a} having an energy range of 0.125-10 GeV shown in Figure \ref{fig:1} and this flux is also folded with the oscillation probability to get the flux at the FD site.
-In this energy range, there is a mashing of several interactions processes viz.
-Quasi-Elastic (QE), Resonance (RES), Deep Inelastic Scattering (DIS), and two particle-two hole or Meson Exchange Current (2p2h/MEC).
+We have used DUNE-ND $\nu_{\mu}$ and $\bar{\nu_{\mu}}$ flux \cite{2_a} having an energy range of 0.125-10 GeV shown in Figure \ref{fig:1} and this flux is also folded with the oscillation probability to get the flux at the FD site.
+In this energy range, there is a mashing of several interaction processes viz.
+QE, RES, DIS, and two particle-two hole or Meson Exchange Current (2p2h/MEC).
 In order to do our analysis, we have generated an inclusive event sample of 1 million $ \nu_{\mu} (\bar{\nu_{\mu}})$-Ar, and $\nu_{\mu}(\bar{\nu_{\mu}})$-H using both GENIE and NuWro event generators.
 In our analysis, we took into account all of these interaction mechanisms.

-The oscillation probability used here is represented by equation \ref{eq1} and the true set of values of the oscillation parameters \cite{2_b} considered in this analysis are presented in Table \ref{table1}.
-One can see that the oscillation parameters and neutrino energy are involved in the oscillation probabilities equation, the uncertainties in the measured neutrino energy directly translate into uncertainties in oscillation parameters.
-The oscillation probability of $\nu_{\mu}\rightarrow \nu_{e}$ channel through matter for the three-flavor scenarios and constant density approximation is written as, \cite{2_b}
+The oscillation probability used here is represented by equation \ref{eq1} and the true set of values of the oscillation parameters \cite{4DUNE} considered in this analysis are presented in Table \ref{table1}.
+One can see that the oscillation parameters and neutrino energy are involved in the oscillation probabilities equation.
+The uncertainties in the measured neutrino energy directly translate into uncertainties in oscillation parameters.
+The oscillation probability of $\nu_{\mu}\rightarrow \nu_{e}$ channel through matter for the three-flavor scenarios and constant density approximation is written as, \cite{4DUNE}

-Where
+where